-TE POU - AMERICAS CUP VILLAGE
+TE POU - HOSPITALITY VENUE 36TH AMERICAS CUP, AUCKLAND CITY

 The name Te Pou is derived from Te pou herenga waka (the waka mooring post).
 It acknowledges the rich waka and seafaring history of Tāmaki Makaurau (Auckland) and the Waitematā, where many ancient Māori waka once traversed and moored near the current Auckland CBD and waterfront site.